AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

 and never include request bodies, secrets, or other user content.
 The `/healthz` endpoint is safe to use for uptime checks, basic dashboards, and smoke tests.

-## 12. Execution environment: run_command and run_tests
+## 12. Execution environment: terminal_command and run_tests

 For all code execution and tests against this repository (or any other repo accessed through this controller), assistants must treat the workspace tools as the canonical execution environment, not the MCP server process itself.

 Specifically:

-- `run_command` and `run_tests` clone the target repository at the effective ref (as computed by `_effective_ref_for_repo`) into a persistent workspace so installs and edits are preserved across calls.
+- `terminal_command` and `run_tests` clone the target repository at the effective ref (as computed by `_effective_ref_for_repo`) into a persistent workspace so installs and edits are preserved across calls.
 - They optionally create a temporary virtual environment and run the requested command or test suite inside that workspace.
 - The same workspace is reused across calls and shared with commit helpers so edits and installs persist until explicitly reset.

 This means:

-- Assistants should not assume any global packages or state in the MCP server process; all project-level dependencies must be managed via `run_command` / `run_tests` inside the cloned workspace.
+- Assistants should not assume any global packages or state in the MCP server process; all project-level dependencies must be managed via `terminal_command` / `run_tests` inside the cloned workspace.
 - When describing workflows in docs or prompts, assume that code execution and tests always happen through these tools, on a reusable checkout of the branch being worked on.
 - When new workflow tools are added that depend on executing code, they should internally use the same workspace model rather than relying on ambient process state.